nyfair/mpv-win64/README.md

 - [ACNet](https://github.com/TianZerL/ACNetGLSL/releases)

 ## How to Compile
-Forks this repo and build these library by Github Action
+Forks this repo and build these packages by Github Action
 **NOTICE**
 Don't build it on your personal msys2 environment unless it was in sandbox, these shitty script will spoil your whole weekend!

 ## Detail
-The FFmpeg nad MPV library were build with the following library
+The FFmpeg and MPV library were built with the following library
 - lame: MP3 Audio Encoding
 - libogg/libvorbis-aotuv: Ogg Vorbis Audio Encoding
 - opus: Opus Audio Encoding